tedivm/quasiqueue/README.md

 The context function is completely optional.
 It runs once, and only once, when a new reader process is launched.
 It is used to initialize resources such as database pools so they can be reused between reader calls.

 If the function is provided it should return a dictionary.
 The reader function will need to have a context argument, which will be the results from the context function.
+The context function can be asynchronous or synchronous.

 ```python